Quick Sort Algorithm

 }

-Critical questions to think about:
+Critical questions to think:

 • Why did we initialize i with l - 1?
-Can we implement the above code by initializing i with l?
+Can we implement the code by initializing i with l?

 • Does the above code work correctly when values are repeated?
-If not, then how to make it work for repeated values?

 • By the end of the loop, why is the correct position of the pivot i + 1?